This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, this is an arduous expedition that will test you and at times you may be sore, tired, hungry and possibly wet!
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following:

-Daily activity: varies but up to approx. 8 hours per day.
+Daily activity: varies but up to approx. 8 hours per day and up to 11 hours.

 Terrain: on small footpaths over often rough, uneven and mountainous terrain with the possibility of snow underfoot at altitudes up to 5,400m.